s311354/Louis/_posts/2018-09-09-whats-jekyll.md

 ### 4. Exploring the directory structure

 Before we go ahead and make customization, let's take a look at the overview of architecture in your directory.
-Once learning the design, we can confidently adjust the format and add several customized designs.
+Once understanding the structure, we can confidently adjust the format and add several customized designs.

 <figure>
 <a><img src="{{ site.baseurl }}/picture/structure.png"></a>